Search element - Quick search bar

 How to make tap water safe

-• Heat water to a rolling boil for at least 1 minute using a kettle, jug or pot on your stove.
+• Bring water to a rolling boil for at least 1 minute using a kettle, jug or pot on your stove.

-• Once it has cooled, place in the fridge in a clean container with a lid.
+• Store cooled water in the fridge in a clean container with a lid.

 Bathing baby

-• Be careful to avoid getting water into baby's mouth or eyes.
+• Take care to avoid getting water into your baby’s mouth or eyes.

 • You can also use cooled boiled water in a baby bath.